sarsbars/Portfolio-2.0/README.md

 - Infinite Scroll Animation: The "Proficiencies" section features an infinite scroll animation, showcasing various technologies and skills in a visually appealing manner.

+### Use Cases
+- Job seekers can use it as a template for their own portfolios, adapting the infinite scroll to display personal skills and attract recruiters.
+-
+- Employers browsing the site on various devices can quickly assess my technical abilities through responsive layouts and animated elements.
+-
+- Students in similar programs might reference it for inspiration on structuring technical writing projects with visual flair.

 ### Technologies I Used
 - HTML5
 - CSS3